Utah handyman license and insurance requirements

 If you plan to perform mostly minor repairs and basic maintenance as a handyman, it’s unlikely that you need a license.

-A common question we get asked is: does a handyman need a license in Utah?
 You only need a license in Utah if you plan to perform certain types of jobs that go beyond the scope of minor repairs.
 If your work will become a finished part of the structure (such as replacing flooring in an entire room) and the total for the project exceeds $3,000, you must have a Utah general contractor license.

 How to get a handyman license in Utah

 However, Utah sets its licensing requirements for handypeople based on the value of the projects they work on.
-You do not need a contractor license if your projects have a value of less than $3,000, including labor and materials.3 Instead, you must simply register with the DOPL if you plan to take on any projects valued at more than $1,000.
+You do not need a contractor license if your projects have a value of less than $3,000, including labor and materials.
+Instead, you must simply register with the DOPL if you plan to take on any projects valued at more than $1,000.

-Generally known as the handyman exemption, this rule applies to workers who engage in “the alteration, repair, remodeling or addition to or improvement of a building.”3 Note that it does not apply to workers who conduct plumbing, electrical or HVAC work, all of which do require a license.
+Generally known as the handyman exemption, this rule applies to workers who engage in “the alteration, repair, remodeling or addition to or improvement of a building.”
+Note that it does not apply to workers who conduct plumbing, electrical or HVAC work, all of which do require a license.

 If the value of your work projects exceeds the $3,000 limit, you must have a Utah contractor license.
-The state takes this seriously, and the DOPL has conducted sting operations to fine businesses which attempt to take on jobs over $3,000 without the proper license.4
+The state takes this seriously, and the DOPL has conducted sting operations to fine businesses which attempt to take on jobs over $3,000 without the proper license.

 This form functions as an affidavit that certifies your qualifications for the exemption.
 You must submit a non-refundable $35 processing fee along with the form.

 The state classifies those whose work exceeds $3,000 on single projects as a contractor rather than a handyperson.
-If this applies to you, check out our guide to Utah general contractor license and insurance requirements, including instructions on submitting your license application.
+If this applies to you, check out our guide to Utah general contractor license and insurance requirements, including instructions on submitting your license application

-Utah handyman exemption form
+The Utah handyman license exemption form

 Business registration